Usage

 Moreover, on such normally-transcribed lines,

-it’s the text after the application of any semiliterate replace
+it’s the text after the application of any semiliterate replacements that

 Double-quoted filenames and special extraction